 Minor Programs within the Faculty of Music: Currently there are Minor programs offered in History and Culture and Composition.
 The course requirements for each of these programs are printed below the table corresponding to a major in that area.
-Students are not required to complete a minor towards the degree.
-However, for those who choose to do so, the minor will substitute for the music electives required for their program.
+Students are not required to complete a Minor towards the degree.
+However, for those who choose to do so, the Minor will substitute for the Music Electives required for their program.

-Students wanting to pursue a minor in composition are required to go through the process outlined above.
+Students wanting to pursue a Minor in composition are required to go through the process outlined on page 12.